amankumarcu/Deku-Personal-Blogs/README.md

 ```bash
 http://localhost:3000
 ```

-##⚠️ Limitations
+## ⚠️ Limitations

--Blog data is stored in memory and resets when the server restarts -No database integration
+- Blog data is stored in memory and resets when the server restarts
+- No database integration
--No user authentication or authorization
+- No user authentication or authorization
--No edit or delete functionality
+- No edit or delete functionality
--Not suitable for production use in its current state
+- Not suitable for production use in its current state

-##🔮 Future Enhancements
+## 🔮 Future Enhancements

--Integrate a database (MongoDB / MySQL) for persistence -Add user authentication and role-based authorization -Implement edit and delete blog features
+- ntegrate a database (MongoDB / MySQL) for persistence
+- Add user authentication and role-based authorization
+- Implement edit and delete blog features
--Add pagination and search functionality
+- Add pagination and search functionality
--Improve UI/UX and responsiveness
+- Improve UI/UX and responsiveness
--Add server-side and client-side validation
+- Add server-side and client-side validation
--Introduce error handling and logging
+- Introduce error handling and logging

-##📚 Learning Outcomes
+## 📚 Learning Outcomes

--Practical understanding of Express routing (GET, POST) -Handling form data and request bodies
+- Practical understanding of Express routing (GET, POST)
+- Handling form data and request bodies
--Generating and using slugs for dynamic URLs -Server-side rendering using EJS
+- Generating and using slugs for dynamic URLs
+- Server-side rendering using EJS
--Difference between server-side and client-side JavaScript -Serving static assets in an Express application
+- Difference between server-side and client-side JavaScript
+- Serving static assets in an Express application

-##👤 Author
+## 👤 Author

-Aman Kumar
+- Aman Kumar
-Aspiring Full-Stack Developer
+(Aspiring Full-Stack Developer)